 Registering as an ACSP with Companies House

 If you hold a senior role within the business, such as a director or sole trader, you’ll need to complete a registration process to register your business as an ACSP.
-You’ll be asked to complete identity verification as part of the application and provide information about the business.
+You can apply to become an ACSP from spring 2025.

 Once registered, you’ll be provided with a new digital account and unique identity number.
 This will allow you to file information and complete identity verification for your clients.